renuo/seo-checklist/safe-browsing.md

 ### Best practice
 * Check regularly if your website is listed as suspicious (and if there is no malware or phishing activity found) with a [safe browsing checker](https://transparencyreport.google.com/safe-browsing/).

+### wg-operations

+The wg-operations team will discuss the possibility to automate this check